Solid Wood Flooring

 Certain factors affect the lifespan of your solid wood flooring.
 Pets can cause scratching, and wet environments can cause curling or cupping.
 Just be careful of these things and your flooring should stay in great shape!

--Use the wood flooring feature on your vacuum when cleaning the surface
+- Use the solid wood flooring feature on your vacuum when cleaning the surface

-There are many beautiful types of wood flooring to choose from
+There are many beautiful types of solid wood flooring to choose from

 Wood comes in all types and shades.
 There’s maple, oak, ash, bamboo, cherry, walnut, and many more.
 All of these types can be used as flooring!
 The look of your flooring will depend on which type you select, but it’s hard to go wrong no matter which type you choose.